 Undecided Students:

-Through group discussions, it was suggested that very few students come to Kirkwood with absolutely no idea what they would like to study.
-The vast majority of students are undecided when it comes to where they would like to transfer and what they would like to study at their four-year school.
+Many students are undecided when it comes to where they would like to transfer and what they would like to study at their four-year school.
 Related are students who know that they want a two-year degree in a particular field but are undecided between two or more related degrees.
 Our current advising system is set up to help students make these types of decisions between related programs.
 What our current system does not provide for is the truly undecided student; a student that really does not have any idea what they want to study and if they want a two-year or a four-year degree.
 The following suggestions were made:

 A better method of communicating across and between campuses of the many career decision-making workshops we have in place, as well as emphasizing the importance of College 101 in selecting majors, particularly for students who are undecided.

-Hiring two additional academic advisors who would act as “generalists”; these advisors could help differentiate between an A.A. and an A.A.S. degree and help students with their decision in choosing a major.

 Development of a list of first semester courses that are “universal” to all majors as well as a list of classes that would allow a student to “try on” a major, when major allows or as seats are available.

 Professional Development for Advisors: